 In this Guideline:

 The adult omnivorous leafroller is bell-shaped with blackish gray snoutlike mouthparts that protrude forward from the head.
-Forewings are dark rusty brown with the tip being tan in color.
+Forewings are dark rusty brown with tan tips.
 Size varies from 0.38 to 0.5 inch long.
 Omnivorous leafroller overwinters in the larval stage in grape mummies, vineyard weeds, and other trash in the vineyard.
 In spring, larvae complete their development and moths emerge and lay shinglelike egg masses on grape leaves.
 After about 5 days these eggs hatch, and larvae web two young leaves together to form a nest in which they feed.
-It does not roll leaves as does the grape leaffolder; instead, it ties leaves together and feeds inside.
+Unlike the grape leaffolder, it does not roll leaves; instead, it ties leaves together and feeds inside.
 Later, nests can be found in flower clusters (May) and bunches (June-Sept.), as well as on leaves and in shoot tips.

 Generally, there are four flight periods each year with a partial fifth in warmer years.
 Adult flights generally occur in spring (Feb-April), late May, mid-July, and late August or early September.
 The first of five larval instars appears a short time after a flight starts.

-The omnivorous leafroller can cause serious damage in California's Central Valley and inner coastal vineyards.
-Although it does feed on leaves, flowers, and developing berries, the most significant damage occurs after veraision when feeding allows rot organisms to enter fruit at the damage sites.
+The omnivorous leafroller can cause serious damage in California's Central Valley and coastal vineyards.
+Although it does feed on leaves, flowers, and developing berries, the most significant damage occurs after veraison when feeding allows rot organisms to enter fruit at the damage sites.

 Populations are usually small in spring and early summer but may increase greatly later in summer and cause severe berry rot problems.
 The increase may be a result of migration triggered by the drying out of weed plant hosts.
 Consequently, cultural control is an important component in managing this pest.
 Spring treatments are recommended if the vineyard has a history of problems with this pest.
 Otherwise chemical treatments are necessary only when monitoring indicates a need.

-More than 10 species of parasites have been recorded from omnivorous leafroller.
+More than 10 species of parasites have been recorded from omnivorous leafroller larvae.
 However, seldom does mortality from these parasites exceed 10%.
-Predators such as lacewings, minute pirate bugs and spiders have also been found to feed on omnivorous leafroller larvae.
+Predators such as lacewings, minute pirate bugs and spiders feed on young omnivorous leafroller larvae.

-During the dormant season remove mummy clusters and control vineyard weeds.
+During the dormant season control vineyard weeds and prune out old fruit mummies and destroy by flailing or shredding.
 French plow and disc clusters and weeds to bury overwintering larvae living on weeds in ground duff and dried berries.
-During dormancy, prune out old fruit mummies and destroy by flailing or shredding.
 Early harvest can also prevent infestation by fourth generation larvae.
 Removing basal leaves will also improve coverage and efficacy of cryolite, Bacillus thuringiensis, and other pesticides.
 In warmer growing areas, be careful not to remove excessive numbers of leaves, which can lead to sunburned fruit.